raytian/ymbeseo/readme.txt

 == Installation ==

 1. Upload the `ymbwseo` folder to the `/wp-content/plugins/` directory
-1. Activate the Yoast Minus Bloat Equals SEO plugin through the 'Plugins' menu in WordPress
+1. Activate the YMBE SEO plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `SEO` menu that appears in your admin menu

 == Frequently Asked Questions ==